Rape Prevention Education Program

 Rape is a crime of violence and control—and Montana, despite its rural status, is not immune to this crime.
 In 2013, 305 sexual assaults were reported to the Montana Board of Crime Control.
 Since rape is acknowledged as one of the most under-reported crimes, most experts see these numbers as conservative estimates.

 To assist Montana in ending sexual violence, the state receives Rape Prevention Education (RPE) funds from the CDC; however, it wasn’t until 2006 that the state focused its efforts on primary prevention of sexual assault.
 Since 2006, the goal of Montana’s RPE Program (housed in DPHHS’s STD/HIV Section) has been to reduce the statewide incidence of sexual violence through primary prevention efforts focused on influencing knowledge, attitudes, and behaviors of those most at risk to perpetrate.
-In 2013, Montana shifted its focus from primary prevention throughout
+In 2013, Montana shifted its focus to primary prevention.

 Defining Sexual Violence